-Usually the condition goes away on its own within a few hours to days.
-If medical treatment is necessary, your doctor may prescribe eye drops if there is a risk of eye infection.
+Usually, the condition goes away on its own within a few hours to days.
+If medical treatment is necessary, your doctor may prescribe eye drops to prevent infection.

 Seek medical attention if you experience a loss of vision or pain that lasts for more than two days.

 You can prevent photokeratitis by:

 The good news about photokeratitis is that it’s almost always a temporary condition, and your symptoms usually go away within a few hours to a couple of days.
 You can relieve most symptoms with at-home remedies.

 You may need to stay inside for a day or so while you recover.